implicit-invocation/jbump/README.md

 World is in `tileMode` by default. jbump will do additional sorting logic to avoid `Item` getting stuck between tiles.
 You can disable `tileMode` if you are not using tiles to increase performance under certain circumstances.

-Otherwise, you can fine tune the `cellSize` of each cell used internally: the world is broken up into a static-grid used for space-indexing of the different objects to reduce the number of collision checks necessary every frame.
+Otherwise, you can fine tune the `cellSize` of each cell used internally: the world is broken up into a grid, which holds the different objects in cells to reduce the number of collision checks necessary every frame.
 Use the following World constructor:

 ```java